 Buttercream has curdled or separated:

-When this happens it's usually because the butter was too cold, or because the ingredients were added together too quickly.
+When this happens, it's usually because the butter was too cold, or because the ingredients were added together too quickly.
 Don't worry, your buttercream is not ruined!
 Heat the buttercream over a double boiler to just gently warm the butter.
 We're not looking to melt it entirely, just warm it a little.

 Whisk the whole time, just with a regular whisk, and you should see it start to come together.
 Once it comes together, put it back in the stand mixer and whip on high until it reaches the correct consistency.